peterjunpark/omniperf/docs/conceptual/performance-model.rst

 .. note::

-   In this chapter, **MI2XX** refers to any of the CDNA2 architecture-based AMD Instinct MI250X, MI250, and MI210 accelerators interchangeably in cases where the exact product at hand is not relevant.
+   In this chapter, **MI3XX** refers to any of the CDNA3 architecture-based AMD Instinct MI300X and MI300A accelerators interchangeably in cases where the exact product at hand is not relevant.

+   Likewise, **MI2XX** refers to any of the CDNA2 architecture-based AMD Instinct MI250X, MI250, and MI210 accelerators interchangeably.

    For a comparison of AMD Instinct accelerator specifications, refer to :doc:`Hardware specifications <rocm:reference/gpu-arch-specs>`.
 For product